 4. Feature Engineering - This step involves selecting and expanding upon the dataset’s features (or columns).
 This includes calculating additional metrics from existing columns.

-6. Machine Learning - This step focuses on training a machine learning model to identify the combination of individual player statistics that correlates with optimal performance.
+7. Machine Learning - This step focuses on selecting, training, and evaluating a machine learning model.
+For this project, the model will identify the combination of individual player statistics that correlates with optimal performance.

-We’ll use Python along with the popular pandas and requests libraries to acquire the data efficiently.
-By the end of this series, you’ll be equipped with the skills needed to gather raw data from online sources, structure it into a usable format, eliminate any inconsistencies and errors, create meaningful visualizations, and train a basic machine learning model.
-Since we already gathered the raw data from online sources in Part 1, cleaned that data in Part 2, and engineered new features in Part 3, we’re ready to move on to generating visualizations.
+We’ll use Python along with popular libraries like pandas, numpy, and scikit-learn to accomplish these tasks efficiently.
+By the end of this series, you’ll be equipped with the skills needed to gather raw data from online sources, structure it into a usable format, eliminate any inconsistencies and errors, identify relationships between variables, create meaningful visualizations, and train a basic machine learning model.
+Due to the size of this project, today we’ll cover the sixth step: creating visualizations.

 You’ll want to have the latest version of Python installed with the following packages:

-For today’s visualizations specifically, we’ll want to import most of these libraries:
+For today’s guide specifically, we’ll want to import the following packages:

 import pandas as pd